 My husband prefers to relax on vacation while I love to see and do as much as I can fit in.
 You can imagine how well this goes when it’s time to discuss where to stay during our next Disney World trip.

 I was able to convince him that we should stay somewhere new since we added a day onto our trip.
 It would be a great opportunity to check another resort off my list.
-So we decided on Beach Club for the first day of our trip and then Riviera for the rest of our vacation.

 “What about the luggage!”